 Exercising regularly helps in many of the same ways that mindfulness meditation does, by protecting against free radicals and lowering stress.

-Certain weight-bearing exercise can help to increase bone strength and integrity in those who have weaker bones.
-The research suggests that it does not build bone, but helps maintain balanced bone mineral levels 44.
+Certain weight-bearing exercise can help to increase bone strength and integrity.
+The research suggests that it does not build bone, but helps maintain balanced bone mineral levels.
+44

 These by-products are extracted from humus (decomposing organic soil matter) along with humic acids.
 It’s also found in natural bodies of water, rock sediments and in trace amounts on root and bulb vegetables.